NVIDIA/TensorRT/samples/sampleINT8/README.md

 #### Calibration data

 Calibration must be performed using images representative of those which will be used at runtime.
 Since the sample is based around Caffe, any image preprocessing that caffe would perform prior to running the network (such as scaling, cropping, or mean subtraction) will be done in Caffe and captured as a set of files.
 The sample uses a utility class (MNISTBatchStream) to read these files and create appropriate input for calibration.
-Generation of these files is discussed in [Batch files for calibration](#batch-files-for-calibration).

 You can create calibration data stream (calibrationStream), for example:
 ```cpp